nealvis/astroblast/README.md

 ## Overview
 All the assembler code in this directory is written for Kick Assembler and in general the setup outlined in the [main repository README.md](../README.md).
 This program is a mini C64 game that uses the nv_c64_util code for various functionality.
-When the game is running it looks something like this
+When the game is running it looks something like this.<br>
 ![astroblast](images/astroblast_421.gif)

 ## Building